Five essential travel apps for the globetrotter

 There is an amazing assortment of free and paid mobile apps all screaming, “Download me!” for your iPhone, Android or other smartphone or tablet.
 Which ones to choose?
-At HI Travel Tales, we try a lot of them, but some just float to the surface as total keepers.
+We try a lot of them, but some just float to the surface as total keepers.

-Here is the HI Travel Tales list of essential travel apps we use to keep travel stress to a bare minimum, and up the ante on travel fun and adventure:
+Here is the list of essential travel apps we use to keep travel stress to a bare minimum, and up the ante on travel fun and adventure:

 SeatGuru — SeatGuru.com